-menstrual cycle problems.
+Polycystic ovary syndrome (PCOS) is common disorder in girls.
+Symptoms may include excess body hair (hirsutism), severe acne, and menstrual cycle problems.
 The excess body hair can be on the face, chin, neck, back, chest, breasts, or abdomen.
-Problems with the menstrual cycle can include months without any periods, heavy or long-lasting periods, or periods that happen too often.
-Some girls, but not all, have small cysts on their ovaries.
+The menstrual cycle problems include months without any periods, heavy or long-lasting periods, or periods that happen too often.
+Polycystic ovary syndrome has also been called ovarian hyperandrogenism.

 What causes PCOS?

 The causes of PCOS are not completely known.
 Polycystic ovary syndrome seems to "run" in families.
 Although the specific genes that cause PCOS are unknown, some genetic differences may increase the risk of developing PCOS.
 In many girls, PCOS also seems to be related to being insulin resistant, which means that a girl's body must make extra insulin to keep blood sugar levels in the normal range.
 Higher insulin levels can influence the ovaries to make too many androgen hormones.
 Some girls may have elevated blood pressure, elevated blood glucose levels, or elevated blood cholesterol levels.

 No single laboratory test can accurately diagnose PCOS.
 The typical symptoms of PCOS include irregular menstrual periods, acne, or excess body hair on the face, chest, or abdomen.
 Blood tests are obtained to measure blood androgen hormone levels and to rule out other disorders with similar symptoms.
 For some girls, an oral glucose tolerance test is helpful to check for elevated blood glucose and insulin levels.